gvwilson/fiction/voyage/index.md

 They did not have long to wait.
 That very evening, one of their seagulls reported a Pale patrol moving toward them along the coast road.
-Songs and poems still record the disgust the Ruudians felt when she learned that a handful of alives were riding with the three Pale<span class="sidenote">Despite the protests of those enamored of folk tunes, there were certainly not the "hundred-strong troop" of the traditional song *Ballad of the Bright Buccaneers*.</span>.
+Songs and poems still record the disgust the Ruudians felt when she learned that a handful of alives were riding with the three Pale<span class="note">Despite the protests of those enamored of folk tunes, there were certainly not the "hundred-strong troop" of the traditional song *Ballad of the Bright Buccaneers*.</span>.
 Some were convicts who had been given a reprieve, but others were military gens who had no